Buying a house in a flood risk area

-When a part of the country is devastated by floods and the television news is dominated by pictures of homeowners mopping up their basements, the natural human reaction is to think, ‘That could have been me!’
+When parts of the country are devastated by floods and the news is dominated by pictures of unfortunate homeowners mopping up their basements, the natural human reaction is to think, ‘That could have been me.’

 It is important for homeowners and house-hunters alike to understand the basics about flooding and the associated risks.
 This simple step-by-step guide is designed to help those buying a house in a flood risk area.